Crasmedia/laravel-elixir-requirejs/README.md

 # laravel-elixir-requirejs

-Simple extension to *laravel elixir* to build javascript bundle with *requirejs*.
+Simple extension to *Laravel Elixir* to compile/trace RequireJS AMD files into one single file using a build script

 ## Install

 ```
-npm install --save-dev laravel-elixir-requirejs
+npm install --save-dev Crasmedia/laravel-elixir-requirejs
 ```

 ## Usage